DanielTockan/Rainforest-Store/README.md

   }
 ```

-Conditional logic was used to render a different display if no prodcuts had been added to the cart:
+Conditional logic was used to render a different display if no products had been added to the cart:

 ![Empty cart](resources/screenshots/rainforest_screenshots/emptycart.png)